- Training Allowance at $6 per hour, capped at 180 training hours per eligibility period

-• Training Commitment Award of up to $1,000 for courses attained during eligibility period
+- Training Commitment Award of up to $1,000 for achievements attained in eligibility period

 To qualify, individual must meet the following criteria:

-• At least 30 years old (previously 35 years old), or at least 13 years old for Persons with Special Needs;
+At least 30 years old or older as of 31 December of the Work Year, or at least 13 years old for Persons with Special Needs

-• Together with spouse, own fewer than two properties; or
+Together with spouse, own not more than one property and

 For more information on some of the criteria such as property value, you may refer here, and select the employment category applicable to you.
 This is similar to the Workfare Income Scheme (WIS) criteria indicated in Workfare website.

-1 Gross monthly income includes basic salary and extra wages such as overtime pay and bonuses.
+1 The average gross monthly income includes basic salary and extra wages such as overtime pay and bonuses.

-To qualify for training allowance at $6 per hour (capped at 180 training hours per WSS eligibility period), individual must:
+To qualify for training allowance at $6 per hour1 (capped at 180 training hours per WSS eligibility period), individual must:

 For courses eligible for TA, click on this link.
 Courses outside this list will not be eligible for TA.
 Please check with training providers for more details.
-The list of courses is subject to WSG’s prevailing funding policy and WSG reserves the right to update the courses’ eligibility at any point in time.
+Course eligibility is subject to WSG’s prevailing funding policy and may be updated at any time.

 No more than one type of wage compensation (i.e., Absentee Payroll (AP), Salary Support (SS) or Training Allowance (TA)) should be provided for the same period of training by a single individual.